Trust

 The control a family keeps

 Consent for recording is given by the guardian before practice starts, and it can be withdrawn at any time.
 A guardian can ask for a child's recordings to be deleted whenever they like, and they do not have to give a reason.
+The deletion path is on the account page.

 How this applies to a child specifically is set out on the children's privacy page.